mbkers/ship-trajectory-prediction/README.md

 3. Aggregate data into sequences:
    - The data is first aggregated into sequences based on the MMSI number.
    - Next, the sequences are segmented into subsequences based on a time interval threshold.
    - Additionally, the implied speed is calculated from the latitude and longitude data and included as a new feature.
+The latitude and longitude data are used to derive this owing to its higher data availability compared to Speed Over Ground (SOG) values.
 4. Resample subsequences:
    - The subsequences are resampled to regular time intervals by using interpolation.
 5. Feature transformation: